Chapter Bank Accounts

 Completing the e-Postcard requires the eight items listed below:

-6. Website Address if the Organization Has One: This would most likely be related to your university/student organization status, such as if you have an OrgSync page or something like that
+6. Website address if the organization has one: This would most likely be related to your university/student organization status, such as if you have an OrgSync page with your university.

-• Your gross receipts are how much money you received from dues + any other outside fundraisers over the past year
+7. Money received: Confirmation that your gross receipts are less than $5000.
+Your gross receipts are how much money you received from dues + any other outside fundraisers over the past year.

 Q: When do I file the 990-N for my Chapter?